 No. You do not have to meet our Technical Requirements (below) until your film is accepted by the festival.
 However, we expect the entire will be film submitted.
 It can be a fine cut without final credits, final mix or final color grading.
 But we expect to see a version that's very close to the length of the finished production.
 We will review the final version that you submit to check that there are no substantial changes.

-4. Can I request an extension past the January submissions deadline?
+4. Can I request an extension past the submissions late deadline?

 5. How will I be notified?

-All filmmakers whose film will be screened at the festival will be notified by email between March 7th and 17th, 2025.
+All filmmakers whose film will be screened at the festival will be notified regarding their film’s acceptance by email by March 23rd.

 TECHNICAL REQUIREMENTS FOR EXHIBITION

-1. The filmmakers and/or production companies must provide LFF a copy of their films for exhibition at least 10 working days (2 weeks) before the festival, so that the festival can decide whether these submitted formats will be acceptable.
+1. The filmmakers and/or production companies must provide LFF a digital copy of their film for exhibition at least 10 working days (no later than March 30th) before the festival, so that the festival can decide whether these submitted formats will be acceptable.

 2. A site will be provided to post the finished film.

-4. H264 (MP4) files can be accepted, provided the images are of excellent quality.
+4. H264 (MP4) files are accepted, provided the images are of excellent quality.

 6. Other formats may be possible to submit, but are not required.
 This includes a DCP.
-But the filmmakers/producer must give our projectionist the rights to re-format it for screening purposes.
+But the filmmakers/producer must give our projectionist the rights to re-format a film for screening purposes.

 RIGHTS